-Reflecting on the EWS data from Part I (D), identify one or two potential areas of concern? (see Guidance tab for additional information)
+Reflecting on the EWS data from Part I (D), identify one or two potential areas of concern?

 There are two potential areas of concern when reviewing the EWS data: attendance below 90% and scoring a level 1 on the statewide assessment.